Welcome spring with this Shrimp Pasta Primavera Salad! Packed with asparagus and snap peas, it’s perfect for a light dinner or picnic lunch.

 Pasta salad in any form has been a favorite meal of mine since I was a kid.
 Now that I'm the main cook in the house, I love the versatility of a great pasta salad and the ease of putting it together.
-I'll often make pasta for an easy dinner in the summertime, but it's also fantastic as part of a Mother's Day or Father's Day brunch, as the easy-to-pack star of a picnic or as a make-ahead potluck dish for a summertime barbecue.
+I'll often make pasta for an easy dinner in the summertime, but it's also fantastic as part of a Mother's Day brunch or Father's Day celebration, as the easy-to-pack star of a picnic or as a make-ahead potluck dish for a summertime barbecue.

 In this primavera pasta salad, I use one of my favorite veggie cooking tricks.
 Instead of cooking the snap peas and asparagus in a separate saucepan (more dishes!), I throw them into the pasta water in the last couple of minutes of cooking the orzo.

 The salad can be made a couple of hours in advance.
-If you're doing that, you could add three-quarters of the dressing when you first make the salad, then add the remaining dressing just before serving the pasta salad to give it an extra burst of freshness since the pasta will absorb most of the dressing while it rests.
+If you're doing so, add three-quarters of the dressing when you first make the salad, then add the remaining dressing just before serving the pasta salad to give it an extra burst of freshness since the pasta will absorb most of the dressing while it rests.

 - In a medium bowl, toss the shrimp with the olive oil, salt and pepper until coated.
 Heat a large nonstick skillet over medium-high heat.
 Cook the shrimp until just cooked through, about 1 minute per side.
 Transfer to a plate.
 Set aside.

-- In a large saucepan, ook the orzo according to package directions.
+- In a large saucepan, cook the orzo according to package directions.
 Two minutes before the orzo is done cooking, add the asparagus stalk pieces to the saucepan.
 After 1 minute, add the asparagus tips and snap peas.
 Drain the orzo, asparagus and snap peas into a colander and immediately rinse well with cold water.
 Transfer to a serving bowl.

 - Stir in the cooked shrimp, parsley, mint, basil and dressing.
 Toss to coat.
 Serve.